top of page

 My Contributions:

-As the Lighting Supervisor and Compositing lead, I was in charge of lighting 33 shots, rendering 48 shots, and compositing 48 shots for the final film.
-For the environments, I created a light rig for the project using an HDRI and a directional light that had a sunset similar to the lighting references I was given.
-My lighters were able to import the rig into their shots and adjust any attributes in order to get the desired look.
-This rig was used by the look development and texture artists as well.
+In my role as the Lighting Supervisor and Compositing Lead, I assumed responsibility for lighting 33 shots, rendering 48 shots, and compositing 48 shots for the final film.
+To establish the desired atmosphere for the environments, I meticulously crafted a custom light rig by utilizing an HDRI and a directional light that closely resembled the sunset depicted in the provided lighting references.
+This light rig was seamlessly incorporated by the lighters, who were able to import it into their respective shots and fine-tune the attributes to achieve the desired visual aesthetics.
+The rig also proved instrumental for the look development and texture artists, as it facilitated their work in creating consistent and cohesive visuals throughout the project.

 Challenges: